keitazoumana/keitazoumana/README.md

 My name is
 # Zoumana Keita

+- I am currently a Sr. AI/MLOps Engineer in one of US major Oil & Gas company.
+We deploy things to Production at scale.
-- ⚡ Previously I worked as Machine Learning Engineer at [Lincoln](https://www.lincoln.fr/) for a couple of weeks before moving to the US for my Master in Business & Data Science at [Texas Tech University, Rawls College of Business](https://www.depts.ttu.edu/rawlsbusiness/).
-Before that, I was Data Scientist for 2 years at [Axionable](https://www.axionable.com/), first Sustainable AI startup in France and Canada.
+- ⚡ Previously I worked as Senior Data Science Consultant at IFC (World Bank Group).
+Before moving to the US, I was Data Scientist for 2 years at [Axionable](https://www.axionable.com/), first Sustainable AI startup in France and Canada.
 Also I spent 2 years and 6 months at [IBM](https://www.ibm.com/fr-fr) as Machine Learning Consultant.
-- ❤️ I love Data Science, Natural Language Processing, Cloud Computing & MLOps
+- ❤️ I love Data Science, Natural Language Processing, Cloud Computing, MLOps & all things AI in general.
 - 🩺 What keeps me in shape
   -  When I was in France, I had Taekwondo classes 🥋 on Tuesday, Thursday, Friday & Saturday at [Mudo Club Argenteuil](https://www.mudoclubargenteuil.fr/)
   -  Daily morning runner 🏃🏾